-Note: This page contains information about the side effects of verapamil.
-Some of the dosage forms included on this document may not apply to the brand name Calan SR.
+Note: This document contains side effect information about verapamil.
+Some dosage forms listed on this page may not apply to the brand name Calan SR.

 Common side effects of Calan SR include: sinus bradycardia.
-Other side effects include: severe hypotension, pulmonary edema, and second degree atrioventricular block.
-See below for a comprehensive list of adverse effects.
+Other side effects include: pulmonary edema, severe hypotension, and second degree atrioventricular block.
+Continue reading for a comprehensive list of adverse effects.

 - Blue lips and fingernails